shawn-nyk/tp/docs/UserGuide.md

 Example:

-1. Suppose you want to switch to the application tab.
+1. Suppose you want to switch tabs to the application tab.
 Executing `switch app` will switch the tabs to application tab.

 <p align="center"><img src="images/ug-general/switchApp.png" width="70%" height="70%"/></p>

-2. Note that the tabs has been changed as well as the cards and display.
+2. Note that the tabs have been changed as well as the cards and display.

 <p align="center"><img src="images/ug-general/switchAppResultAnnotated.png" width="110%" height="110%"/></p>